arockenberger/NorKorr/poster/publ_ready_poster.md

-# NorKorr – Norwegian Correspondences and Linked Open Data
+# Norwegian Correspondences and Linked Open Data
 ## About the Project

 The National Library of Norway has a substantial amount of private historical correspondences in its holdings,<sup>[1](#NBnrLetters)</sup> some of them are scholarly edited and published, either in printed editions or in digital form.
-In addition, other Norwegian cultural heritage institutions, like the Munch Museum,<sup>[2](#MMnrLetters)</sup> but also the university libraries of UiT The Arctic University of Norway<sup>[3](#UiTnrLetters)</sup>  and the University of Bergen<sup>[4](#UiBnrLetters)</sup>  and the Gunnerus Library at the Norwegian University of Science and Technology,<sup>[5](#NTNUnrLetters)</sup>  hold significant collections of letters and are preparing digital editions of letters and correspondences of key figures of Norwegian public and academic life.
+In addition, other Norwegian cultural heritage institutions, like the Munch Museum,<sup>[2](#MMnrLetters)</sup> but also the university libraries of The Arctic University of Norway<sup>[3](#UiTnrLetters)</sup>  and the University of Bergen<sup>[4](#UiBnrLetters)</sup>  and the Gunnerus Library at the Norwegian University of Science and Technology,<sup>[5](#NTNUnrLetters)</sup>  hold significant collections of letters and are preparing digital editions of letters and correspondences of key figures of Norwegian public and academic life.
 Yet, all these correspondence projects lead a solitary existence–hidden either in editions of single authors or as digitized collections or individual pieces on institutional servers.

 As a dialogical genre by nature, the full potential of letters and other correspondance material lies in the connection of the individuals writing and receiving letters, postcards, and telegrams–at a specific time and from and to a specific place.
 But because the collections of letters and individual pieces of a correspondence are historically distributed wide and far in regards to geography and institution, there rarely exist links between them.
 Thus research on correspondence networks that existed in Norway, the Nordic Countries–and beyond, to Europe and the rest of the world–as well as research on the letter as the main means of written communication for centuries is almost impossible.